-- A SNAP household that includes members authorized to receive TANF non-cash services and whose household gross income is less than 165 percent of the Federal Poverty Income Limit (FPIL) for its size and meets the resource criteria.
+- A SNAP household that includes members authorized to receive TANF non-cash services and whose household gross income is less than 165 percent of the Federal Poverty Limit (FPL) for its size and meets the resource criteria.

 Certificate of Coverage — A certificate that serves as proof of a Medicaid recipient's most recent period of Medicaid coverage.
-The certificate, a requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), is sent to denied recipients by the Texas Department of State Health Services (DSHS).
-Former Medicaid recipients may request a certificate within 24 months after their Medicaid is denied by calling 1-800-723-4789.
+The certificate is a requirement of the Health Insurance Portability and Accountability Act of 1996 (HIPAA), and is sent to denied recipients by the Texas Department of State Health Services (DSHS).
+Former Medicaid recipients may request a certificate within 24 months after their Medicaid is denied by calling 800-723-4789.

-Certification Period — The period of time of eligibility established at disposition.
-Not all Texas Health and Human Services Commission (HHSC) programs and types of assistance have certification periods.
+Certification Period — The period of eligibility established at disposition.
+Not all HHSC programs and types of assistance have certification periods.

-- Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) — Multiple individuals may be certified on a single EDG.
+- SNAP and TANF — Multiple people may be certified on a single EDG.

-- Medical Programs that follow modified adjusted gross income (MAGI) rules, except Children’s Health Insurance Program (CHIP) perinatal — Only one individual is certified on the EDG.
+- Medical Programs that follow modified adjusted gross income (MAGI) rules, except CHIP perinatal — Only one person is certified on the EDG.

 - CHIP perinatal — The mother and child will be certified on a single EDG during the month the child is born.
-After the child is born, only the child will be certified on the EDG.
+After, only the child will be certified on the EDG.

-Change Action — A data collection interview mode that allows eligibility staff to navigate to pages on which they want to record information.
+Change Action — A data collection interview mode that allows eligibility staff to navigate to pages on which they want to update or record information.
 See Case Mode.

-- Temporary Assistance for Needy Families (TANF) — A child who lives with either one or both parents, or a parent and stepparent, and one or both of the parents/stepparent do not receive TANF benefits.
+- TANF — A child who lives with either one or both parents, or a parent and stepparent, and one or both parents or step-parent do not receive TANF benefits.

 - TANF-State Program (SP) — A child who lives with both parents, or a parent and stepparent, and both parents and stepparent (if included in the certified group) receive TANF benefits.

 Child Support Disregard — The first $75 of the total child support collected in a month that is subtracted before determining TANF eligibility or benefits.
-After certification, the Office of Attorney General (OAG) sends the individual the first $75 received on monthly child support collections.
-If the total collection is less than $75, then the amount of the collection is sent to the individual.
+After certification, the Office of Attorney General (OAG) sends the person the first $75 received on monthly child support collections.
+If the total collection is less than $75, then the amount of the collection is sent to the person .

 Children's Medicaid — Medical coverage for children whose family income is under the applicable income limit.
-In most instances, Children's Medicaid relates to comprehensive policy for Type Programs (TPs) 43, 44, 45, and 48, unless specifically stated otherwise in a particular handbook section.
+In most instances, Children's Medicaid relates to comprehensive policy for Type Programs (TPs) 43, 44, 45 and 48, unless specifically stated otherwise in a handbook section.

 Choices County Service Levels — Counties designated by the Texas Workforce Commission (TWC) as Choices counties.
-TWC has designated all counties in Texas as Choices counties, and the Local Workforce Development Boards (LWDBs), after coordination with the Texas Health and Human Services Commission (HHSC) state office, assign a service level designation for each county depending upon services available in that county.
+TWC has designated all counties in Texas as Choices counties, and the Local Workforce Development Boards (LWDBs), after coordination with the HHSC state office, assign a service level designation for each county depending upon services available in that county.
 The two levels of service are: